CarolCupas/carolcupaswebsite/_drafts/aspiraciones.md

 Of course, I have a desire for self-improvement and I have spent many years of my life preparing myself to be a competent professional and successful in what I do but what money can't buy is what I aspire the most, for example having a place called home.

-When I moved to Madrid, I went from having a duplex to a small loft, from having a 5-passenger SUV to using the subway among other stuff but I admit that my life was simplified pleasantly.
+When I moved to Madrid, I went from having a duplex to a small loft, from having a 5-passenger SUV to using the subway among other things more, but I admit that my life was simplified pleasantly.
 Obviously, sometimes it's phenomenal to have more space and freedom to move around, however, I don't need that to be happy.

-My aspiration as a professional is that my job was estimated, that it'll be useful to other people also do their job and the result of all the work will be a huge contribution to the company in order to comply or superate the objectives.
-Sure, The payment must be fair and the promotions being on time.
-There is nothing more upset that feeling outside of place or work hard but not being valiosus for the company; whether I don't feel fine in a company, I'll get out of it soon at least something changes.
+My aspiration as a professional is that my job is appreciated and useful to other people also do their job and the result of all the work will be a huge contribution to the company in order to comply or exceed the goals.
+Sure, The payment must be fair and the promotions being timely.

+There is nothing more unpleasant than feeling that you don't fit in a place or your work hard isn't being valued; people are the most valuable asset of a company so whether I don't feel comfortable, I'll get out of it soon unless something changes.

 During one of my jobs, I lost a good coworker who passed away, this man was really nice, he worked after hours, but he had time to make a few jokes.
 It was like a nightmare to see how the company substituted him the following week, which open my eyes to realize that anybody is indispensable for a company and the show must continue.